 What Orthodontists Need to Know About Illegal Referrals, Kickbacks, and Fee-Splitting Schemes

-To ensure legal compliance, orthodontists, like other healthcare professionals, should maintain a basic awareness of how these healthcare fraud, waste, and abuse laws may impact their practice.
-To this end, we summarize below the Stark Law, AKS, and related state laws, with an emphasis where applicable on Illinois law.
+Orthodontists need to maintain a basic awareness of how healthcare fraud, waste, and abuse laws may impact their practice.
+We summarize the federal Stark Law and Anti-Kickback Statute, as well as related Illinois laws.

 Brace yourself for this number: Of the more than $2.8 billion in settlements and judgments that the U.S. Department of Justice (DOJ) obtained from civil cases involving fraud and false claims against the government this past fiscal year, $2.5 billion – almost 90% – involved the healthcare industry.
 In fact, last year was the ninth consecutive year that the DOJ’s civil healthcare fraud settlements and judgments exceeded $2 billion.
 As these numbers confirm, for government regulators, the healthcare sector is “where the money’s at.”